-Preparing for your PIP consultation
+Preparing for your PIP assessment

-Unless you have a terminal illness you’ll usually have to have a face to face consultation to complete your Personal Independence Payment (PIP) application.
+Unless you have a terminal illness you’ll usually have to have a face to face assessment to complete your Personal Independence Payment (PIP) application.
 It’s an opportunity for you to talk about how your condition affects you - it's not a diagnosis of your condition or a medical examination.

 The assessment provider in Northern Ireland is Capita.